JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_8.md

-# Part 8: Implementing the Agent Class and Toolchain System
+# Part 8: Implementing the Agent and Toolchain System

 ## Introduction